 The mineral resource estimates reported in this presentation have been prepared in accordance with the requirements of Canadian securities laws, which differ from the requirements of United States' securities laws.
 The CIM Definition Standards differ from the definitions in the United States Securities and Exchange Commission (the "SEC") Guide 7 (the "SEC Guide 7").
 The terms "mineral resource", "Measured mineral resource", "Indicated mineral resource" and "Inferred mineral resource" are defined in NI 43-101 and recognized by Canadian securities laws but are not defined terms under SEC Guide 7 or recognized under U.S. securities laws.
 Readers are cautioned not to assume that any part or all of mineral deposits in these categories will ever be upgraded to mineral resources.
 "Inferred mineral resources" have a great amount of uncertainty as to their existence, and great uncertainty as to their economic and legal feasibility.
-It cannot be assumed that all or any part of an "Inferred mineral resources" may not form the basis of feasibility or pre-feasibility studies, except in rare cases.
+It cannot be assumed that all or any part of an "Inferred mineral resource" will ever by upgraded to a higher category.
+Under Canadian securities laws, estimates of "Inferred mineral resources" may not form the basis of feasibility or pre-feasibility studies, except in rare cases.
 Readers are cautioned not to assume that all or any part of an inferred mineral resource exists or is economically or legally mineable.